paulstaab/docker-jupyterlab/jupyterlab/README.md

   current folder, and only for them.
 + **spellcheck extension**: Extension for spell checking in notebooks.
-+ **run_notebook_background.sh**: Script to execute longrunning notebooks from terminal without a constant connection to the jupyter lab.
++ **run_notebook_background.sh**: Script to execute longrunning notebooks from terminal without a client having a constant connection to the jupyter lab web-UI.

 Usage
 -----